dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 {% capture whats_the_point %}

 * The Dart bundle has development tools, APIs, and samples.
-* You can use Dart to create web apps and command-line.
+* You can use Dart to create web apps and command-line apps.
 * Run Dart Web apps directly in Dartium.
 * Compile Dart apps to JavaScript for other browsers.
-* Dart Editor can be your development hub.
 * All Dart apps have a main() function.
 * Dart supports top-level functions.